-6.3.2 Fines will be charged if items are not returned by the given due date.
+6.3.2 Fines may be charged if items reserved by another borrower are not returned by the given due date.

-6.3.3 Library materials on loan may be renewed provided the item is not a day loan or seriously overdue and that it has not been reserved by another library user.
-You may renew loans in person, via telephone, e-mail or the Library catalogue.
+6.3.3 Library materials on loan may be automatically renewed provided the item is not a day loan or seriously overdue and that it has not been reserved by another library user.

 6.4 Overdue books

 6.4.1 If you retain overdue items you will be invoiced by the University for the cost of replacing the item.

-6.4.2 Library borrowing rights may be withdrawn in certain circumstances, for example, when you have incurred fines or when library material is very overdue.
+6.4.2 Library borrowing rights may be withdrawn in certain circumstances, for example, when you have incurred fines on reserved items.
 If you have lost your borrowing rights, you will be unable to borrow library materials until you return overdue items.